 After they are spayed or neutered, this behavior will stop.
 For males, however, in some cases, the marking continues for some time after they are neutered, which can be unpleasant to deal with.

-As for Ragdoll cats that are altered earlier than 6 months, there is still some hormonal development that happens between 6 and 12 months, which can result in mood swings and changes in behavior, much like it happens with teenagers, so owners should have patience.
+As for Ragdoll cats that are altered earlier than 6 months, there is still some hormonal development between 6 and 12 months, which can result in mood swings and changes in behavior, much like it happens with teenagers, so owners should have patience.

-1 Year Size Comparison
+1-Year Size Comparison

 1-year Ragdoll size: Approximately 8-15 lbs (3.62874 - 6.804 kg)

-1-year normal cat size: Approximately 8-15 lbs (3.62874 - 6.804 kg)
+1-year standard cat size: Approximately 8-15 lbs (3.62874 – 6.804 kg)

 Factors that Could Influence Size and Weight